 The first step in a roof retrofit is the manufacturer-required moisture scan.
 We will perform a full thermographic moisture study of the existing roof, locating any areas in need of replacement prior to the application of the new roofing system.

-Any “wet” areas located and confirmed by follow-up testing will be cut-out and removed to the structural roof deck and then backfilled with new insulation to the height of the existing roofing system before the new system is installed.
+Any “wet” areas located and confirmed by follow-up testing will be cut-out and removed to the structural roof deck and then backfill with new insulation to the height of the existing roofing system before the new system is install.

 New Roofing System Options

-We would be more than happy to supply you with information that comes from the industry’s most respected sources, as well as the major manufacturers, to help you make an informed system selection.
-Our proposals include photographs that show you the various steps associated with installing the systems listed above, cross-section sketches to illustrate the components that make up each system, and narrated video documentation when applicable so that building owners and decision makers can have a clear understanding in the needs of their roof without ever stepping foot on a ladder.
+We would be more than happy to supply you with information that comes from the industry’s most respected sources.
+As well as the major manufacturers, to help you make an informed system selection.
+Our proposals include photographs that show you the various steps associated with installing the systems listed above.
+Cross-section sketches to illustrate the components that make up each system.
+And narrated video documentation when applicable so that building owners.
+And decision makers can have a clear understanding in the needs.
+Also of their roof without ever stepping foot on a ladder.

 Complete Roof Replacement more services and news